 Parents are encouraged to visit TXschools.org to view online report cards designed to be useful tools in seeing how a school or school district is doing in different areas.
 The report cards spotlight specific strengths and challenges, in order to assure the needs of all students are being met.
 Parents can search by district or school name and compare that district’s or school’s performance to others in their area.

-Campuses that receive an accountability rating of Met Standard are also eligible for distinction designations.
+Campuses that receive a rating of C or above are eligible for distinction designations.
 Distinction designations are awarded to campuses based on achievement on performance indicators compared to a group of 40 campuses of similar type, size and student demographics.
 There are seven possible distinctions; however, not all seven distinctions are possible at all campuses.
 For example, Academic Achievement in Social Studies is not available for elementary campuses.

 The distinctions are: